PyMoDAQ/PyMoDAQ/docs/src/user_folder/installation.rst

   .. _linux_installation_section:
 Linux installation
 +++++++++++
 For Linux installation, it can be necessary to give some reading and writing permission access to some specific folders.
-In particulqr, PyMoDAQ creates two folders that are used to store configurations files, one assigned to the system in /etc/.pymodaq/ and one assigned to the user ~/.pymodaq/.
+In particular, PyMoDAQ creates two folders that are used to store configurations files, one assigned to the system in /etc/.pymodaq/ and one assigned to the user ~/.pymodaq/.
 We need to give reading/writing permission acess to the system folder.
-One should then run after installing pymodaq:
+One should then run before/after installing pymodaq:

 * ``sudo mkdir /etc/.pymodaq/``
 * ``sudo chmod uo+rw /etc/.pymodaq``